 CO-RADS - A categorical CT assessment scheme for patients with suspected COVID-19: definition and evaluation

-M. Prokop, W. van Everdingen, T. van Rees Vellinga, J. van Quarles Ufford, L. Stoger, L. Beenen, B. Geurts, H. Gietema, J. Krdzalic, C. Schaefer-Prokop, B. van Ginneken, M. Brink and t. of the Society
+M. Prokop, W. van Everdingen, T. van Rees Vellinga, J. van Quarles Ufford, L. Stoger, L. Beenen, B. Geurts, H. Gietema, J. Krdzalic, C. Schaefer-Prokop, B. van Ginneken, M. Brink and the COVID-19 Standardized Reporting Working Group of the Dutch Radiological Society